 I swear I am not making this up.

 Oh, and did I mention that two of the bears were cubs?
-How does someone get elected dogcatcher, let alone governor, who is fool enough to get into a confrontation with a mother bear and her cubs — and over something as inconsequential as bird seed?
+How does someone get elected dogcatcher, let alone governor, who is idiot enough to get into a confrontation with a mother bear and her cubs — especially over something as inconsequential as bird seed?

-Thank goodness, neither Mr. Shumlin nor the bears were harmed in the kerfuffle; and as a footnote, the governor actually succeeded in saving his precious birdfeeders from the marauding bears.
-According to his spokeswoman, Sue Allen, “[The governor] is urging all Vermonters to bring in feeders at night and don’t put them up in the spring.”
+Thank goodness, neither Mr. Shumlin nor any of the bears were harmed in the kerfuffle.
+According to his spokeswoman, Sue Allen, Shumlin “is urging all Vermonters to bring in feeders at night and don’t put them up in the spring.”